Egbert Benson: Later life

 Benson returned to the private practice of law in New York City in 1802.
 He joined other civic leaders to found the New-York Historical Society and served as its first president from 1804 to 1816.
 He was the author of several books, including Vindication of the Captors of Major Andre, defending the three American Patriots who captured the spy Major John André, which led to the discovery of the plot to surrender West Point to the British by Benedict Arnold.

 In 1812, Benson was again elected from New York's 2nd congressional district to the United States House of Representatives of the 13th United States Congress as a Federalist but served only five months before he resigned on August 2, 1813.
 In December 1813, Benson was elected a member of the American Antiquarian Society.

 Benson's writings include A Biographical Sketch of Gouverneur Morris (published in November 1816), and Brief Remarks on the 'Wife' of Washington Irving (published in 1819).
 Benson also wrote and published in the New York American a series of able and highly interesting articles, in condemnation of what he regarded as the absurd and anti-Christian practice of calling the first day of the week the Sabbath.

-Benson married late in life, on May 17, 1820, to Maria Conover (1796–1867).
 He died on August 24, 1833, in Jamaica, Queens, and is buried in the Prospect Cemetery there.
 His grave has been designated by a historical marker.
+There is no evidence that he ever married or had children.
+He is sometimes supposed to be the Egbert Benson who married Maria Conover (1796–1867) on May 17, 1820, but this is not plausible.
+This is the marriage of his nephew of the same name.